chetmurthy/sandbox-public/camlp5/qast.md

    convert expression-ASTs to that type.

 The implementation of all of the above, is what I will describe in the rest of this note.
+I've applied it to

+* (simple) s-expressions
+* (simple) deBruijn lambda-terms
-I've applied it to a couple of simple examples (s-expressions and deBruijn lambda-terms) and also to the entire OCaml AST in Camlp5.
+* (complex and comprehensive) the entire OCaml AST in Camlp5.

 # A Worked Example: deBruijn Lambda Terms